rikvandersanden/dburriss.github.io/_posts/2017-02-11-vscode-tasks.md

 ## Control Maven for a Java project

 These control different Maven phases.
 Note that on the `exec` task you need to change the `me.devonburriss.App` to the entrypoint of your application.
 It assumes `mvn` is on your PATH.
+Not needed for this but note that I have the **Language Support for Java** extension from Red Hat installed.

 ```json
 {